NuketheWhales7/Rock-Paper-Scissors-Game/README.md

-# Rock Papper Scissors Game
+# Rock Paper Scissors Game

-This is a game where the Computer will play Rock Papper Scissors with you and choose at random.
+This is a game where the Computer will play Rock Paper Scissors with you and choose at random.